 A petition is a statement about a local issue, supported by the signatures of local residents or those directly affected.
-A member of the public or a councillor can present a petition at a local community council meeting, the cabinet, to other council committees or council assembly.
+A member of the public or a councillor can present a petition at a local multi-ward forum, the cabinet, to other council committees or council assembly.

 Who can submit a petition

-A petition can be submitted by a person of any age who lives, works or studies in Southwark.
+A petition can be submitted by anyone of any age who lives, works or studies in Southwark.

 How to submit a petition